Sponja-/24/README.md

 # 24

-Solving the 24 game problem using DP techniques.
+Finding solutions for the "24" card game using DP techniques.

-## Todo
+## TODOs

 * Implement associativity to reduce operation repetition.